Facebook oversight board overrules company on most cases in first test

 DECISIONS OVERTURNED:

-* A post with photos of a deceased child that included commentary on China’s treatment of Uighur Muslims.
+* A post from a user in Myanmar with photos of a deceased child that included commentary on a perceived inconsistency between Muslims’ reactions to killings in France and to China’s treatment of Uighur Muslims.

 * An alleged quote from Nazi propaganda minister Joseph Goebbels that Facebook removed for violating its policy on “dangerous individuals and organizations.”